xynehq/jaf/docs/examples.md

 ---

-This guide provides comprehensive coverage of the FAF framework examples, from basic usage to advanced patterns and troubleshooting.
-Each section includes practical code examples and real-world implementation strategies to help developers build robust AI agent systems using the Functional Agent Framework.
+This guide provides comprehensive coverage of the JAF framework examples, from basic usage to advanced patterns and troubleshooting.
+Each section includes practical code examples and real-world implementation strategies to help developers build robust AI agent systems using the Juspay Agent Framework.